What is a skin biopsy?

 What does a skin biopsy diagnose?

 Different techniques are used in different situations.
 Typically the biopsies are obtained after using local anesthetics to numb the area to be biopsied.

-- A shave biopsy takes a thin slice off the top of the skin and can be used to remove superficial abnormal areas (lesions).
+- A shave biopsy takes a thin slice off the top of the skin to be examined under the microscope.

 - A punch biopsy takes a core (a small cylindrical fragment of tissue from the area of interest) and can be used to diagnose rashes and other conditions.

-- Excisional biopsies are usually larger and deeper and are used to completely remove an abnormal area of skin such as a skin cancer.
+- Excisions are usually larger and deeper and are used to completely remove an abnormal area of skin such as a skin cancer.
 These are not technically biopsies since the goal of this procedure is to remove the whole lesion rather than to remove a small portion to make a diagnosis.